GSA/digitalgov.gov/content/post/2016-04-06-remixing-content-shining-sunlight-on-the-sunshot-initiatives-solar-energy-rd-project-map.md

 date: 2016-04-06 10:00:45 -0400
-title: 'Remixing Content\: Shining Sunlight on the SunShot Initiative’sSolar Energy R&D Project Map'
+title: 'Remixing Content\: Shining Sunlight on the SunShot Initiative’s Solar Energy R&D Project Map'
-summary: 'With more than 400 projects in their portfolio, it can be difficult for the Department of Energy’sSunShot Initiative to adequately convey the scope of the office’swork.
+summary: 'With more than 400 projects in their portfolio, it can be difficult for the Department of Energy’s SunShot Initiative to adequately convey the scope of the office’s work.
 The team can list their projects, organize them by program area, and write blog posts about them, but none of that has the same impact as seeing'
 authors: [susanna-murley]
 categories:
   - Data